ShortPoint/code-webpart/README.md

-# 🧩 SharePoint Code Editor WebPart
+# 🧩 ShortPoint Code Editor WebPart
-Welcome to the SharePoint Code Editor WebPart – a powerful, flexible, and community-first solution that empowers you to write and embed custom code (HTML, CSS, and JavaScript) directly into SharePoint pages.
+Welcome to the ShortPoint Code Editor WebPart – a powerful, flexible, and community-first solution that empowers you to write and embed custom code (HTML, CSS, and JavaScript) directly into SharePoint pages.
 Designed with safety, usability, and collaboration in mind, this web part is completely free and open to the SharePoint community.

 ## ✨ Features